Link Search Menu Expand Document

 Inserting a Data

-Use the Insert operation and pass the target table as a literal string and an anonymous entity object.
+Use the Insert operation with the target table as a literal string and an anonymous entity object.

 using (var connection = new SqlConnection(connectionString))